Volleyball at the 2024 Summer Olympics

-The volleyball tournaments at the 2024 Summer Olympics in Paris are scheduled to run from 27 July to 11 August 2024.
-24 volleyball teams and 48 beach volleyball teams will participate in the tournament.
-Indoor volleyball competitions will occur at Paris Expo Porte de Versailles with the beach volleyball tournament staged at the Eiffel Tower Stadium in Champ de Mars.
+The volleyball tournaments at the 2024 Summer Olympics in Paris were held from 27 July to 11 August 2024.
+24 volleyball teams and 48 beach volleyball teams participated in the tournament.
+Indoor volleyball competitions occurred at Paris Expo Porte de Versailles with the beach volleyball tournament staged at the Eiffel Tower Stadium in Champ de Mars.

+This was the first time in the history of the Olympic volleyball competition, each team participating in the Games was entitled to include one non-competing (AP) athlete to replace an athlete for medical reasons.
+As such, team rosters increased from 12 to 13 athletes.
+However, only 12 were considered as part of the team.